PODCAST "The Bulletin"

 Theme: The Signs of the Exposed of SCML

 Guest: The exhibition Children of all... children of whom?
-The exposed children of the Lisbon wheel opens on November 17, at the Temporary Exhibition Gallery of the Museum of São Roque, is the reason for this conversation by Teresa Nicolau, Director of Culture of SCML, in the podcast "The Bulletin" with Professor Isabel dos Guimarães Sá.
+The exposed children of Lisbon's wheel, which opens on November 17 at the Temporary Exhibition Gallery of the Museum of São Roque, is the reason for this conversation between Teresa Nicolau, Director of Culture at SCML, and Professor Isabel dos Guimarães Sá on the podcast "The Bulletin."

 Isabel dos Guimarães Sá is a historian and full professor at the University of Minho.
-She earned her doctorate in 1992 from the European University Institute in Florence, and her research focuses on the social and religious history of Portugal and its empire during the Modern Age.
-She has dedicated attention to themes such as material culture, exposed children, poverty, charity, and the confraternities of Mercy.
+She obtained her doctorate in 1992 from the European University Institute in Florence, and her research focuses on the social and religious history of Portugal and its empire during the Modern Age.
+She has dedicated attention to themes such as material culture, exposed children, poverty, charity, and the brotherhoods of Mercy.
 She is the author of several works, including From Princess to Old Queen: Leonor de Lencastre, a biography of Queen D. Leonor.

 Episode 54, 2025

 Guest: Isabel dos Guimarães Sá is a historian and full professor at the University of Minho.
 She obtained her doctorate in 1992 from the European University Institute in Florence, and her research focuses on the social and religious history of Portugal and its empire during the Modern Age.
-She has paid attention to themes such as material culture, exposed children, poverty, charity, and the brotherhoods of Mercy.
+She has dedicated attention to themes such as material culture, exposed children, poverty, charity, and the brotherhoods of Mercy.
 She is the author of several works, including From Princess to Old Queen: Leonor de Lencastre, a biography of Queen D. Leonor.

 Episode 53, 2025